 If you have a retinal vein occlusion, one or more of the following complications may mean you need treatment:

-- macula oedema (swelling of your central retina)
+macula oedema (swelling of your central retina)

-- neovascularisation (new blood vessel growth)
+neovascularisation (new blood vessel growth)

-- high eye pressure (glaucoma).
+high eye pressure (glaucoma).

 If a large part of your retina is affected by the retinal vein occlusion, like in a central retinal vein occlusion, areas of the retina become starved of oxygen.
 This is called ischaemia.
 The eye responds to ischaemia by attempting to grow new blood vessels, a process called neovascularisation.
 This is nature’s way of trying to repair the damage by growing a new blood supply to the oxygen-starved area of your retina.

 Unfortunately, these new blood vessels have weak walls, and grow in the wrong places.
 They can grow on the surface of the retina or on the iris at the front of the eye.
 These blood vessels bleed very easily.
-New blood vessels on the retina can result in more haemorrhages and damage to the retina, or bleeding into the jelly of the eye.
+New blood vessels on the retina can result in more haemorrhages and damage to the retina, or bleeding into the vitreous of the eye.
 At the iris, new blood vessels can cause your eye pressure to rise and lead to glaucoma.

-Most people do not get neovascularisation after a vein occlusion, though if you do it can be treated with a laser.
+Most people do not get neovascularisation after a vein occlusion, though if you do, it can be treated with a laser.